-Snyder honor draws protests at Wayne State University board meeting
+Snyder honor draws protests at WSU board meeting

 Some Metro Detroiters frustrated with Gov. Rick Snyder over the Flint water crisis and other issues turned out Friday for a Wayne State University Board of Governors meeting, angry over a recognition they believed the school was involved in.